-Method of Voting Directions In person Register at the Computershare "Shareholder Registration" table at the Meeting.
+Method of Voting Directions Virtually at the Meeting: Follow the instructions under "How do I Attend and Participate at the Meeting" on page 9.
 By proxy: - Mail Record your vote on the enclosed form of proxy, sign, date and return to Computershare in the enclosed envelope. - Hand Delivery Deliver to Computershare Trust Company of Canada, 8 th Floor,100 University Avenue, Toronto, Ontario, M5J 2Y1. - By Telephone Locate your Control Number on the enclosed proxy.
 Record your vote by calling the following number from a touch tone phone at 1-866-732-VOTE (8683) Toll Free.
 Please keep your Control Number confidential. - Via the Internet Locate your Control Number on the enclosed proxy.
 Proceed to www.investorvote.com and follow the instructions given.
 Please keep your Control Number confidential. -Via Smartphone Scan QR Code provided on your form of proxy.
 By appointing another proxyholder Print the name of your appointee in the box provided on the enclosed form of proxy, sign, date and return to Computershare in the enclosed envelope.
 If voting on the internet, follow the instructions provided.
-Ensure your proxyholder attends the Meeting, registers with Computershare at the table marked "Shareholder Registration" and vote.
-Revoke proxy Send written notice of revocation from you or your authorized attorney to Computershare.
+See also the instructions under "Appointment of a Third Party as Proxy".
+Revoke proxy You may change your vote you made by proxy by voting again by any of the means and by the deadlines described above under "Voting at the Meeting".
+Your new instructions will revoke your earlier instructions. or Send written notice of revocation from you or your authorized attorney to Computershare.
 Revocation must be received by the last business day before the day of the Meeting or any adjournment thereof.
-Or Give written notice of revocation from you or your authorized attorney to the Chairman of the Meeting on the day of, but prior to the commencement of the Meeting or any adjournment or postponement of the Meeting.
+Or If you have followed the process for attending and voting at the Meeting online, voting at the Meeting online will revoke your previous proxy.